 This is fascinating for a couple of reasons.
 Just how long has Siberia been warm where all these corpses are thawing out?
 Well, over the last three years, it hasn’t been warmer than normal except near the Arctic Circle, where it’s so cold anyway that a one-degree rise isn’t that big a deal.
 Besides, who is buried in the Arctic Ocean?
 (Maybe that is where Jimmy Hoffa is…)

 And if they were thawing before, they certainly aren’t this winter!

 But this is not the real question.
 Again, think about the extremity of foolishness going on here.
 Climate Ambulance Chasers are so foolish that they don’t even stop to think: Just how did they bury the people in the first place if the ground wasn’t thawed out before?
 It had to be warm enough to dig deep enough to bury these people – or did they have some type of drill none of us know about during the time of small pox?
-The whole article supports the notion of natural climate variations, because if it warms to levels to thaw these graveyards out, it is merely warming to where it had to be before.
+The whole article supports the notion of natural climate variations, because if it warms enough to thaw out these graveyards, it is merely warming to where it had to be before.
 You can’t have it any other way.

 But things like this are all too common in this argument.
 In all my years in weather and climate, which I use as a major piece in the foundation of my forecasts, I have never seen such nonsense and ignorance being spewed with no regard for the facts of what actually happened.